 The research findings of two major studies by Dr Nyjon Eccles (BSc MBBS PhD MRCP)

 LadyCare survey with the British Association of Women Police.
 A survey to determine the effects of LadyCare on menopausal symptoms.

-In the most recent survey of LadyCare, 71% of the women involved reported fewer hot flashes after using the product.
+In the most recent survey of LadyCare, 71% of the women involved reported fewer hot flushes after using the product.
 Dr Nyjon Eccles conducted the survey of 35 women from the British Association of Women Police, who worked for the Dorset Police force in the UK.

 Dr Eccles’ research set out to establish how LadyCare worked after a previous study had shown the device to have such a positive effect in relieving menopausal symptoms.